 What Is a Boutique Hotel?

-Characteristics of Boutique Hotels
+Boutique Hotels Characteristics

-If you are looking to create your own boutique hotel, here are a few things to incorporate as you start making your plans.
+If you are looking to create your own boutique hotel, here are a few things to incorporate as you start making your plans:

 - Upscale Design - The outside of a boutique hotel is usually quaint and historic or modern and contemporary.

-- Individualized Decor - Following the modern aesthetic of the outdoor decor, all boutique hotels have an individualized decor that gives the space a welcoming personality.
+- Individualized Decor - Following the aesthetic of the outdoor decor, all boutique hotels have an individualized decor that gives the space a welcoming personality.

 Differences Between a Boutique Hotel and a Traditional Hotel